Designing the Perfect Territory

 - Balance territories on metrics similar to the ones used to pay sales commissions.
 If you are going to pay your reps to sell a particular product line or target new customers, then design and balance your territories based on that same variable.

 - Build territories from the ground up.
 By starting at the highest level and going down, companies reduce their options to build the best territories at each level.
 It also leads to managers having to decide if they should have half a rep more or less than they can support for the trivial purpose of maintaining outdated district boundaries.
-By building from the ground up, you size each territory properly, allowing you to group with others to create equitable districts and regions.
+By building from the ground up, you size each territory properly, allowing you to group with others to create still equitable districts, regions, and so on.

 - Build territories around customers, not sales reps.
 In a perfect world, you never lose a good rep or a good customer.
 However, the reality is that customers stay customers longer than reps stay employed.
 Therefore, build territories around your customers, and if hiring a new rep, try to hire one living in that area.

 - Base quotas on opportunity from each territory.
 While territory optimization will work toward providing each territory with the same amount of opportunity, not all territories will be exactly equal.
-If one territory has 80 percent of the amount of opportunity in comparison to the average, give it 80 percent of the quota-that's equitable.
+In efforts to design equitable territories for each rep, if one territory has 80 percent of the amount of opportunity in comparison to the average, give it 80 percent of the quota-that is equitable.

 - Involve field managers in the territory alignment process.
-Field managers know their patch, the customers, and the reps, and they are ultimately responsible for hitting a number.
-Bringing them into the process will increase their buy-in and make it possible for them to better handle any push back from reps when the reps' territories change.
+Field managers know their patch, the customers, the reps, etc, and they are ultimately responsible for hitting a number.
+Bringing them into the process will increase their buy in and make it possible for them to better handle any push back from reps when the reps' territories change.
 The ability for everyone to see, geographically and quantifiably, how and why the final design ended up as it did will make any realignment easier.

 By optimizing your territories, your field force will be able to service accounts and work opportunities without leaving deals on the table for competitors or wasting valuable resources simply because there isn't enough work in a particular territory.
 Your reps will be motivated with fair quotas and equitable territories, and your cost of commissions will be more predictable.
 You will be able to achieve more without spending more.